guru-sai-shreesh/LibraryManagement-project/README.md

 # proj_LibraryManagementApp

-This is project on library management system which has 2 logins one for student and other for librarian.
+This is project on library management system which have seperate logins for students and librarian.
-Librarian have an access to add, remove, special view of books.
+Librarian can access and perform extra functions like add, remove and special view of books.
-Student have 4 types of search techniques to access the books in library (using book name, author name, book id, category of books)
+Student have different search methods to access the books (using book name or author name or book_id or category).
-And displays location of book and changes data or quantity of books according to the students interest.
+It isplays location of book and changes data or quantity of books according to the students requirement.